The Necromancer; or, The Tale of the Black Forest: Part 1

-Herman and Hellfried, two former university classmates and friends, reunite on a stormy night after thirty years of separation due to employment that forced them to travel.
+Herman and Hellfried, two former university classmates and friends, reunite on a stormy night after thirty years of separation due to occupations that forced them to travel.
 While recounting their past travels, the conversation quickly turns to the supernatural, and the two begin to relate a series of wondrous adventures.
 Hellfried begins the narrative with a story about a mysterious English lord who is lodging in the same inn as he.
 During his stay there, Hellfried is plagued by nightmares and apparitions, and loses several valuables and all of his money.
 The lord inexplicably returns several of his belongings and provides a loan.
 Hellfried, seeking an explanation to the series of events that have befallen him, meets an unknown figure in a late night rendezvous that claims to have the answers he seeks.
 The meeting ends in disaster, as Hellfried somehow fractures his leg and is bedridden for months.
 The story concludes with Hellfried returning to the inn and continuing on his travels.

 After a night of rest, Herrman continues the exchange of tales with an account of his travels with a ‘Baron de R–,’ for whom he was a governor.
 While the two traveled through Germany, they came upon a village in the titular Black Forest.
 Herrman and the Baron soon discover that the vacant castle in the village is haunted by its former lord, “a very wicked and irreligious man who found great delight in tormenting the poor pesants.”

 After joining forces with a Danish lieutenant, the group encounters a slew of supernatural and horrific events, culminating in a dark ritual in a dungeon involving an old sorcerer who is revealed as the Necromancer.
 They eventually escape, and arrive to their destination safely, thus concluding the story.
 Following several more days of conversation, Herrman and Hellfried part ways.
 Before Herrman leaves Hellfried’s estate, he gives him a manuscript of further adventures that comprise Part II of the novel.